-8.7 Concerns about a staff member or volunteer
+9.7 Concerns about a staff member or volunteer

-If you have concerns about a member of staff or volunteer, speak to the Headteacher.
-If you have concerns about the Headteacher, speak to the chair of governors.
+If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
+If the concerns/allegations are about the headteacher, speak to the chair of governors.
+The Headteacher/chair of governors will then follow the procedures set out in Appendix 3, if appropriate.